songololo/aiovectortiler/docs/install.md

 ```
 Your aiovectortiler server will now be running and available at `localhost:80`

+> NOTE: If using docker, set your postgres connection DSN string to an actual IP address, not `localhost`.

 ## Installation from source

 First make sure that your environment has `python 3.5`, `pip`, `git`, `shapely`, and `protobuf` installed.